nrv-framework/NRV/docs/usersguide/populations.rst

      - (in µm)
      - (in µm)

-Six predefined populations are available, corresponding to different total numbers of axons: 100, 200, 500, 1000, 2000, and 5000.
+Six predefined placed populations are available, corresponding to different total numbers of axons: 100, 200, 500, 1000, 2000, and 5000.

 Diameter distributions